Modi govt "disastrous", PM only fears losing elections: Chidambaram | Politics

 Addressing a three-day training camp for Assam Congress workers here, the former Union minister said the country is ''sliding down'' fast and it will be in ''grave peril'' if the present government continues in office.

+He said, those having determination, will power and willingness to work hard to defeat the BJP are the new ''freedom fighters'' of India.

 ''This is a disastrous government.
-To cover up its monumental failures, this government has taken recourse to religion.
-Another reason to take side with religion is to divide the country on religious lines to win elections,'' he said.
+To cover up its monumental failures, this government has taken up cudgels of religion.
+Another reason to take side with religion is to divide the country on religious lines to win elections on emotions,'' he added.

 Referring to the resurgence of former prime minister Indira Gandhi after the massive electoral defeat in 1977, the former Union home and finance minister asked Congress workers to be confident about winning once again.